tardate/LittleArduinoProjects/Radio/LPD433/RFSwitch/README.md

 ### Modification - Low-Power Transmitter

 Looking at the transmitter-side, it remains powered up and keeping the channel open even when there's no button press.
 Perhaps we could only power up the transmitter when it is time to send a button press?

-This turns out to be very simple - just alter the transmitter layout so the pushbutton is a power switch for the transmitter configred for continuous transmission.
+This turns out to be very simple - just alter the transmitter layout so the pushbutton is a power switch for the transmitter configured for continuous transmission.
 From the little testing I've done, this works just fine!

 ![The Breadboard](./assets/RFSwitch_LowPowerTx_bb.jpg?raw=true)